mattpocock/sextant/packages/docs/public/test-driven-development-with-sextant.md

 Things won't always succeed, though.
 Sometimes, we'll provide some incorrect information, and Cognito will reply with a `NOT_FOUND` event.

-> Note: You can press the `Duplicate` button at the top right of the "Success" panel to use the same Actor structure for a new case.
+> You can press the `Duplicate` button at the top right of the "Success" panel to quickly duplicate a scenario.

 ![Diagram of a Not Found case](/images/get-users-not-found.png)